Zlateh the Goat and Other Stories

-Zlateh the Goat and Other Stories is a 1966 book of short stories written by Polish-American author Isaac Bashevis Singer.
+Zlateh the Goat and Other Stories is a 1966 book of short stories written by Polish-born Jewish-American author Isaac Bashevis Singer.
 The stories were translated from Yiddish, which was Singer's language of choice for writing, by Singer and Elizabeth Shub.
 Maurice Sendak provided illustrations for the book.
 Among other recognition the book received, it was a runner-up for the Newbery Medal (i.e., a Newbery Honor Book) in 1967.
 It has been translated into many languages.